Frequently Asked Questions

 Is photography allowed in the park?

 Yes, for personal purposes.
-We only ask that if you use a tripod, please do not block the trail or put the it on the fragile forest floor.
 You and your camera equipment must stay completely on the trail at all times.
-However, if you are filming for commercial purposes, please click on Permits.
-Clicking on the link will take you to the park's headquarters at Golden Gate National Recreation Area, Special Park Uses Group.
+However, if you are filming for commercial purposes, you will need a permit.

 Local tour companies bring groups to Muir Woods on a daily basis.
 Most tours originate in downtown San Francisco or Fishermans' Warf, and include time a Sausalito.

 Do I need reservations?